dirtyharryiv/bitcoin_de_ha/README.md

 - Ensure your API key has the necessary permissions to access balance data.
 - Check Home Assistant logs for errors related to this integration.
 - If you encounter issues, please open an issue on the [GitHub repository](https://github.com/dirtyharryiv/bitcoin_de_ha/issues).

+## Disclaimer

+This project is an independent integration and is not affiliated with, endorsed by, or supported by Bitcoin.de.
+Use this integration at your own risk.
+The author assumes no responsibility for any financial loss, API access issues, or account-related problems resulting from the use of this software.